 Our team treats diseases within the chest and includes the treatment of heart disease, lung disease, aneurysms of the great vessels, and disorders of the esophagus.
 We have a large team of devoted faculty, nursing, and ancillary staff who are committed to excellence.

 We provide clinical excellence in our practice, from coronary bypass grafting or heart valve repair, to correction of heart abnormalities in newborns.
-Duke is ranked 15th in the United States in cardiology and heart surgery by U.S. News and World Report.
+Duke is top-ranked in the United States in cardiology and heart surgery by U.S. News and World Report.

 In addition, we offer a multidisciplinary approach to the treatment of lung and esophageal cancer and the most advanced options for treatment through our leadership role in the development of new therapies.